 Thesis or field study.
 Required of majors.

-Reading and conferences on special subjects for students purusing their theme within the major.
+Reading and conferences on special subjects for students pursuing their theme within the major.